-Noncurrent assets consist of the long-term portion of certain investments.
-CCS has investments in CD's and government securities and fluctuate between long-term and short-term to secure a higher rate of return when purchased.
+Other noncurrent assets consist of the long-term portion of certain investments, Payments received for Leased Property, and Pension Plan Assets.
+CCS has investments in CD's and government securities and fluctuate between long-term and short-term to secure higher rate of return when purchased.
+CCS is also a lessor in noncancelable leases for land used for two communication towers.
+The lessees are required to make fixed monthly payments over the lease term.
+A net pension liability was reported for fiscal year 2021 and due to differences between projected and actual investment earnings on pension plan investments a Net Pension Asset is reported for fiscal year 2022.

-Deferred outflows (and the related deferred inflow) as of June 30, 2021, represent changes in deferred contributions and changes of assumptions related to the District's pension, OPEB and State Board Retirement Plan.
-See footnotes 1, 5, 12, 13, and 14 for discussion of these items and the pension and OPEB liability referred to below.
+Deferred outflows (and the related deferred inflow) as of June 30, 2022, represent changes in deferred contributions and changes of assumptions related to the District's pension, OPEB, State Board Retirement Plan, and Leasing activities.
+See footnotes 1, 4, 13, and 14 for discussion of these items.

-Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of the Certificate of Participation (COP) debt, deposits held for others, and unearned revenue.
+Current liabilities include amounts payable to others for goods, services and leases, accrued payroll and related liabilities, the current portion of the Certificate of Participation (COP) debt, deposits held for others, unearned revenue, and liabilities for Pension and other post-employment benefits.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
-The increase is mostly the result of an addition to the deferred revenue balance of \$11.0M from the HEERF received during the current year, that will be recognized as the student portion of the grants are expended in accordance with the grant agreement.
+The decrease is a result of changes to liabilities related to other post-employment benefits and unearned revenue for 2022.

-Noncurrent liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees and the long-term portion of Certificates of Participation debt.
+Noncurrent liabilities primarily consist of the value of sick leave earned but not yet used by employees and the long-term portion of Certificates of Participation debt and Leases.
 This category also includes the required long-term OPEB liability, and pension liability.
-The decrease in noncurrent liabilities was primarily due to the pension liability, net of current portion, which decreased \$7.5M over the prior year.
-See additional details related to required disclosures within Note 12 and 13.
+The decrease in noncurrent liabilities was primarily due to the pension liability, net of current portion, which decreased \$10.2M over the prior year.
+See additional details related to required disclosures within Note 13 and 14.